fermga/TNFR-LFS/docs/index.md

 # TNFR × LFS Documentation

-TNFR × LFS (Fractal-Resonant Telemetry Analytics for Live for Speed) is the lightweight Python toolkit that operationalises the canonical Telemetry/Theory of the Fractal-Resonant Nature (TNFR) framework alongside the Load Flow Synthesis methodology.
-The theory establishes how to reason about Event Performance Indicators (EPI), ΔFz/ΔSi deltas and Sense Index signals; the toolkit provides production-ready layers to apply those ideas in racing telemetry pipelines.
 Treat this index as the canonical home for the extended introduction, feature descriptions, onboarding narratives, checklists and API map that the project README now summarises.